kanisterio/kanister/examples/stable/csi-snapshot/README.md

 ## Verify the restored application data

-To verify restore action, we check the first entry of file `/var/log/time.log` and confirm that it's been restored with the original value
+To verify restore action, check the first entry of the file `/var/log/time.log` and confirm that it's been restored with the original value.

 ```bash
 # Run a shell inside time-logger deployment's pod